kent-rasmussen/azt/ROADMAP.md

 #Roadmap

+standarize fns of exit buttons from config changing screens (exit should make changes or not...)
 ## release stoppers
 - put image creation after splash creation?
 - give warning if user is going to undo analysis regroupings